A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Performance Analysis

 \section{Performance Analysis}

-Based on the above developments, in this section we conduct theoretical analysis to evaluate the performance of the proposed joint estimation algorithm.
-In particular, we derive the achievable maximum unambiguous range and resolution of parameter estimation, which are two key performance indicators generally considered in traditional radar systems, and the processing gain that represents the ability against noise.
+In this section we conduct a theoretical analysis to evaluate the performance of the proposed joint estimation algorithm.
+In particular, we derive the achievable maximum unambiguous range and resolution achieved by the algorithm, which are two key performance indicators generally considered in conventional radar systems.
+Furthermore, the SNR processing gain that representing the ability of the algorithm to overcome the noise is also included.